Updated December 2019.

 The Korean calendar, while based off the Chinese one, shows observances and festivals based on Korean culture and traditions.
-The Korean New Year Festival is called Seollal and often lasts 3 days.
-This year, 2019 Feb, 5th, 6th & 7th are national holidays.
+The Korean New Year Festival is called Seollal and often lasts 3 or more days.
+This year, 2020, the 24th, 25th and 27th of January are national holidays.
 Many Koreans try to return home to visit their families and Seollal is the busiest time of year to travel.
 Estimates say that 36 million Koreans traveled to visit their families in 2016, that is from a population of just over 50 million!
 Many shops, restaurants, and businesses close at this time and food prices tend to rise due to heavy demand.
 Theme parks and some attractions stay open, so be sure to check first if you’re traveling at this time of year.
 People even line up at train stations and online to get train tickets for the holidays as soon as they go on sale.
 It is like buying popular concert tickets that sell out very quickly.
 Korea has been celebrating Seollal as a holiday for many centuries, with Chinese records recording New Year festivities in ancient Silla.

 The preparations can take a long time and can be expensive.
 A large number of ritual and traditional foods need to be prepared, and travel arrangements worked out.
 New clothes may need to be bought, and while not every family will wear hanboks, everyone will dress in nice, respectful clothing.
 Gifts are also given to certain family members and money envelopes to others.
 The first day of the ‘holiday’ is for preparation and travel, (New Year’s Eve.)